amirianfar/WordPressFullPack/README.md

 # WordPressFullPack
+R

-RUN the bash.sh file with this patter:
+RUN the bash.sh file with this pattern only in $HOME directory:

 ./bash.sh $nodeIP @hostRootUser
 For example: